-Informatics is the science that has as its domain information processes and related phenomena in technological artefacts.
+Informatics (also referred to as computer science) is the science that has as its domain information processes and related phenomena in technological artefacts.
 In the spirit of this definition, business informatics is considered as the scientific discipline targeting information processes and related phenomena in their socio-economical context, including companies, organizations, administrations and society in general.
 As such, it endeavours to take a systematic and analytic approach in aligning core concepts from management science, organisational science, economics information science, and informatics into an integrated engineering science for businesses.

 Business informatics is a fertile ground for research with the potential for immense and tangible impact.
 Enterprises and their supporting IT systems are a critical element of our rapidly developing digital society.
 There is an ongoing need to push towards new frontiers of business modelling, automation, monitoring and analytics technologies, in order to more effectively improve and innovate enterprise.
 Advances in the field of IT also enable innovation in enterprises: socially synergistic business processes, cloud-based enterprise applications, real-world-aware business solutions, and business intelligence driven by big data, just to name a few.